 In your MyNAIT Portal Self Service, select the class section to view the class delivery method under the Enrolment Information tab, in Class Notes.
 You can view more details by selecting the Class Details tab.

-- If a course is delivered online, it will be identified as virtual (online) learning.
-The course will also list whether it's:
+- If a course is delivered in-person on campus, it will be identified as Face to Face.

-- If a course is delivered in-person on campus, it will be identified as on-campus.
+- If a course is delivered fully online, it will be identified as either:

-- If a course requires a scheduled time at a jobsite or a supervised work environment, it will state WIL.
+- If a course requires a scheduled time at a jobsite or a supervised work environment, it will state Work Placement.

 What if I have student funding?